abeltony-prog/Prime5/README.md

 - Team comparison tools
 - Export functionality for reports
 - Mobile-responsive design improvements
+- Automated match scheduling algorithms
+- Advanced reporting and analytics
+- Integration with external football APIs

 ### Performance Improvements
 - Implement virtual scrolling for large datasets
 - Add pagination for match history
 - Optimize GraphQL query batching
 - Implement offline support with service workers
+- Add caching strategies for frequently accessed data

 ---

-**Note**: This dashboard is designed to be completely data-driven with no mock data.
+**Note**: This system is designed to be completely data-driven with no mock data.
 All statistics, charts, and information are calculated from actual database records, ensuring accuracy and real-time updates.
+The admin panel provides comprehensive league management capabilities while maintaining the same data-driven approach.